scryptachain/scrypta-docs/whitepaper/le-tre-macroaree-di-scrypta.md

-# Le Tre Macroaree di Scrypta
+# Three Aspects of Scrypta

-**Infrastructure & Protocol Provider** – Scrypta fornisce un’infrastruttura Blockchain sulla quale costruire piattaforme sicure.
+**Infrastructure & Protocol Provider** – Scrypta provides a Blockchain infrastructure on which to build secure platforms.

-**Application e Solution Provider** – il team di Scrypta è specializzato nella realizzazione di applicazioni che prevedono l’utilizzo di tecnologia blockchain per casi d’uso specifici.
+**Application e Solution Provider** – Scrypta's team is specialized in applications blockchain-oriented for specific use cases.

-**Middleware Provider** – Scrypta fornisce il software necessario allo sviluppo di applicazioni Blockchain Oriented.
+**Middleware Provider** – Scrypta provides the necessary software for the development of blockchain-oriented applications.